sunjon/Shade.nvim/README.md

 **This is a fork with all the existing PRs merged and a number of additional fixes.
-I will try to further improve the plugin in the future.**
+I will try to further improve the plugin in the future.** -> use tint.nvim instead

 # shade.nvim